anderslanglands/alShaders2/README.md

 * Test suite for developers
 * Added Cinema 4D name parsing (Sen Haerens)
 * aov_shader metadata for KtoA and MtoA
+* Unicode and special characters in names are now tested and supported

 Bugs
 * Restored Maya name in special cases (ns1:obj1|ns2:obj2)